zetcezc/Arduino-MQTT-Home-Lights-Control/README.md

 - be independent from network infrastructure but could benefit it
 - easy to build using ready hardware modules (this I could not achieve completely - but maybe you can if you need less input/output connections

-The prerequisite is that every light and every button in your house is connected by cable with one central place.
+The prerequisite is that every light and every button in your house is wired with one central place.
 You also must use wall buttons - not wall switches - they have a spring inside and are closed only as long as you keep them pressed.

 Arduino is the brain which listens to buttons connected to input pins and turns on/off output pins connected to relays, which control lights.
 In the current version it also stores in flash memory the table with the definition which buttons control which set of lamps.
 And that's it if we talk about basic functionality.